Exploring high-density baryonic matter: Maximum freeze-out density: Abstract

 \section{Abstract}

 { The hadronic freeze-out line is calculated in terms of the net baryon density and the energy density instead of the usual $T$ and $\mu_B$.
-This analysis makes it apparent that the freeze-out density exhibits a maximum as the collision energy is decreased.
-This maximum freeze-out density has $\mu=400-500\,{\rm MeV}$, which is above the critical value, and it is reached for a fixed-target bombarding energy of $20-30\,{\rm GeV/N}$ well within the parameters of the proposed NICA accelerator. }
+This analysis makes it apparent that the freeze-out density exhibits a maximum as the collision energy is varied.
+This maximum freeze-out density has $\mu_B=400-500\,{\rm MeV}$, which is above the critical value, and it is reached for a fixed-target bombarding energy of $20-30\,{\rm GeV/N}$ well within the parameters of the proposed NICA collider facility. \PACS{ {25.75.-q}{Relativistic heavy-ion collisions} } }

-} Over the past decade a striking regularity has been established in heavy-ion collisions: From the lowest beam energies to the highest, the yields of various hadronic species are consistent with the assumption of chemical equilibrium~\cite{Becattini,wheatonphd, marek,jaakko,andronic}.
+Over the past decade a striking regularity has been established in relativistic nuclear collisions: From the lowest beam energies to the highest, the yields of various hadronic species are consistent with the assumption of chemical equilibrium \cite{Becattini,wheatonphd,marek,jaakko,andronic}.
 Analyses of the experimentally obtained hadronic yield ratios at a variety of collision energies have shown that the data can be well reproduced within the conceptually simple statistical model that describes an ideal hadron resonance gas in statistical equilibrium.
 Furthermore, the extracted freeze-out values of the temperature $T$ and the baryon chemical potential $\mu_B$ exhibit a smooth and monotonic dependence on the collision energy and can be simply parametrized.

-The beam energy thus plays a determining role for the thermodynamic properties of the final state in relativistic heavy-ion collisions.
-However, there is no simple relationship between the collision energy and the freeze-out value of the (net) baryon {\em density}: At low collision energies the freeze-out density increases with the energy, whereas it decreases when the collision energy is high due to the onset of nuclear transparency.
+The collision energy thus plays a determining role for the thermodynamic properties of the freeze-out state in relativistic nuclear collisions.
+However, there is no simple relationship between the collision energy and the freeze-out value of the (net) baryon {\em density}: At low energies the freeze-out density increases with the energy, whereas it decreases when the energy is high due to the onset of nuclear transparency.
 Thus there must exist a certain range of collision energies within which the freeze-out values of the net baryon density displays a maximum.

 The optimal collision energy leading to this highest freeze-out density was discussed in \cite{RandrupPRC74} on the basis of the up-to-date results on the properties of the final state.
 It was pointed out there that since neither $\mu_B$ nor $T$ is subject to a conservation law they may be less suitable in a dynamical context.
 Furthermore, when a first-order phase transition is present, they become multivalued functions of the basic mechanical variables $\rho_B$ (net baryon density) and $\eps$ (energy density) inside the mixed-phase region.
 It is therefore of interest to reexpress the thermodynamic variables in terms of those mechanical densities.
 Accordingly, we considered in \cite{RandrupPRC74} how the freeze-out line appears when represented in terms of the basic baryon and energy densities, rather than chemical potential and temperature.